privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

     'doTriggerChallenge' => 'true',

     /**
-     *  Set this to 'true' to send a request to validate/check with the username
+     *  Set doSendPassword to 'true' to send a request to validate/check with the username
      *  and an empty pass prior to the login.
      *  This can be used to trigger challenges depending on the configuration in privacyIDEA
      *  and requires no service account.
 If 'doTriggerChallenge' is enabled, this setting has no effect.